Islandora/documentation/README.md

 This is where the Islandora and Fedora 4 development will happen.
 If you would like to get involved in the community around this project, please check out the Islandora Foundation [Fedora 4 Interest Group](https://github.com/Islandora/Islandora-Fedora4-Interest-Group).

+For more information about the project, please see the [project documentation](http://islandora-labs.github.io/islandora/).

 ### Repository layout

 * [camel](https://github.com/Islandora-Labs/islandora/tree/7.x-2.x/camel/sync) - Islandora-Sync component.
 Event driven middleware based on Apache Camel that synchronizes a Fedora 4 JCR with a Drupal CMS.